julianchurchill/text-adventure/README.md

   - Finally you leave to check the rest of the towns defences and speak to Cabal to learn what has happened - you discover that Oubliette has been taken by the beasts, just like her mother.
 Cabal asks you to find her and to defeat the witch.
 He directs you to go to the neighbouring town of Ubiquity and to use his boat moored up the river to get across.
 The day ends, you sleep at Cabals and morning comes.
 -[STORY] You go to Ubiquity in search of the witch, Oubliette and the truth!
   - You go to the river, use the key with the boat and row across.
 You can row back again if you use the key again.
+- [STORY] On arriving at Ubiquity you walk past a yak farm.
+You enter the town and there is a yak shaving parlour, in which is Larry the yak shaver chatting away to the locals whilst he shaves their yaks.
+He will not talk to you because he is busy.
+  - You must go to the bank, convince them you are a Yakuza, so you can withdraw some money.
+  - Then go to 'Frank's Tool Shed' to buy a yak zapper, go to the yak farm outside town and use the 'yak zapper' to cow poke it to Larry
+  - Ask him to shave it, you can then talk to him to find out the town gossip.
+He tells you about the witch and how she controls the town and takes all their yak milk, yak fur, yak bread etc...
+He tells you where to find her - in a castle over the hill and gives you a key to the gate at the back of town to get there.
+- [STORY] You go to the castle through the misty downs but cannot enter as it is protected by powerful magic.
+You return to the town and visit the soothsayer (an old lady) who gives you a variety of terrible fortunes.
+  - You must find her some glasses hidden in the rocks of the barrow near the castle entrance, give them to her then she sees you and gives you the real fortune, telling you about the temple under breakwater lake.

 - [MINOR STORY CORRECTION] Little girl is introduced as "Flechette" but her description remains a small girl".
 - [MINOR STORY CORRECTION] Once you've accepted Oubliette's mushroom challenge she disappears but if you try talking to the little girl you are told that the older girl pulls her back.